top of page

 Closing Statement: At the end of the interview, reiterate your interest in the position and express your enthusiasm for the opportunity to contribute to the company.
 Ask about the next steps in the hiring process to show your eagerness to move forward.

-Remember that selling yourself in a job interview is not about being overly aggressive or self-centred; it's about effectively conveying your value and fit for the role.
+Remember that selling yourself in a job interview is not about being overly aggressive or self-centred; it's about going into the interview with the plan of effectively conveying your value and fit for the role.
 By using these selling techniques, you can leave a positive and memorable impression on the interviewer and increase your chances of landing the job.

 Blog additional 2